egekaplan/Catculator/README.md

 <br />
 live server at: https://egekaplan.github.io/Catculator/
 <br />It is meant to be previewed on iPhones
-<br />Shoutout to my talented girlfriend Ecem for pixelated cat art.
+<br />Shoutout to my talented girlfriend Ecem for pixelated cat art